-Greenidge Generation, a New York based crypto-mining company, has been granted permission to expand a data center it operates at a fossil-fueled power plant.
+Greenidge Generation, a New York-based crypto-mining company, has been granted permission to expand a data center it operates at a fossil-fueled power plant.

-The coal-fired Greenidge power plant was shut down in 2009, but it was bought back in 2014, and restarted as a natural gas power station, producing power solely for Greenidge Generation's on-site bitcoin mining data center.
+The coal-fired Greenidge power plant was shut down in 2009, but it was brought back in 2017, and restarted as a natural gas power station, producing power solely for Greenidge Generation's on-site bitcoin mining data center.
 Now Greenidge, which describes itself as "the first publicly traded bitcoin miner with its own power station," has been given a permit to expand the data center - but local environmental campaigners say the expansion of crypto mining will do environmental harm, creating greenhouse gases (GHGs) and other emissions for no purpose.

 Bitcoin will fry the world